renebigot/XlsxReaderWriter/README.md

 XlsxReaderWriter can't create a SpreadsheetML (XLSX) file from scratch.
 You have to open an existing file and modify it before saving it.
 Not really a problem : You create your file with Excel or Numbers with all the needed formatting (fills, borders, etc.) then include the file as a resource of your project.

 ##Third parties

+Third parties are included in this repository, not linked as git submodules.

 * SSZipArchive: Compression/decompression library
 * XMLDictionary: Converts XML to NSDictionary and NSDictionary to XML